carolinac22/rocketchat.github.io/_posts/2019/2020/02/2020-02-18-challenges-slack-migration.md

 For sure the first main impact will be in pricing since Slack is more expensive than HipChat.
 For the video conference feature, for example, the former could roughly charge $8 per user on a monthly basis plan (includes this feature) while Hipchat´s users would be charged $2

-By contrast, this solution costs our Rocket.chat clients $3 per person per month.The great news?
+By contrast, this solution costs our Rocket.Chat clients $3 per person per month.The great news?
 This price includes other features like high scalability cluster, file storage migrate tool, and even more.
-Check the rest of [Rocket.chat features](https://rocket.chat/pricing).
+Check the rest of [Rocket.Chat features](https://rocket.chat/pricing).

 ### ON PREMISE VS CLOUD VERSION

 Slack offers the cloud version only.
 However, Hipchat users would have available the on prem version.
 The latter version is preferred by some enterprises and organizations for several reasons such as security, ease, data protection and so on.
-Luckily, Rocket.chat opts for both versions, you can freely choose the infrastructure that fits your needs and your own security protocols.
+Luckily, Rocket.Chat opts for both versions, you can freely choose the infrastructure that fits your needs and your own security protocols.

 ### SECURITY